dsturm/phploy-test/README.md

 1. Create a temporary SFTP server to test the PHPloy deployment, i.e. on [sftpcloud.io](https://sftpcloud.io/tools/free-sftp-server)
 1. Configurate the PHPloy deployment settings in the `phploy.ini` file
 1. Commit the changes to the repository
-1. Run any PHPloy command, for example: `phploy --force --dryrun`
+1. Run any PHPloy command, for example: `phploy -l`
 1. The "Segmentation fault" error should appear